 Nothing works here anymore and is likely a very old menu.

 Debug Arcade Unlock

 This code re-enables two debug button sequences to unlock arcade games.
 Pressing either L2, R2, L2, R2 will unlock one arcade game at any time during game or, pressing L2, R2, L2, R2, L3 will unlock the rest of the arcade games.

-Present in the PlayStation 2 US (Greatest Hits) version of the game is a unused langauge option to set the displayed langauge as English or Japanese.
+Present in the PlayStation 2 US (Greatest Hits) version of the game is an unused language option to set the displayed language as English or Japanese.

 Change Brightness Settings to Unused Language Setting 201FB168 0807EC26 201FB16C 00000000